CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-8.md

 against Ringwraiths.
 However, other effects that affect Nazgul do not affect Ringwraiths.

-@ Ringwraith may not move from a non-Darkhaven site to another non-Darkhaven site unless they are using Dwar Unleashed.
-This means a Ringwraith may not move to Under-deeps sites that do not have a Darkhaven for a surface site.

 #### Ringwraith Follower

 Ringwraith followers may still use magic as printed on their card.